TheBenAtBrigham/LostVegas/README.md

 # LostVegas
-The game you must escape the casino!
+The game where you must escape the casino!